SquadcastHub/squadcasthub.github.io/pages/mydoc/uptrends.md

 [Uptrends](https://www.uptrends.com/) monitors the uptime, performance, and accuracy of websites, APIs, web applications, and servers.

-Route detailed ticket alerts from Uptrends to the right users in Squadcast.
+Route detailed alerts from Uptrends to the right users in Squadcast.

 ## How to integrate Uptrends with Squadcast